 It’s been several years since Shio Koji (塩麹, 塩糀) experienced a huge resurgence in popularity as a versatile seasoning in Japan.
-This page is about shio koji, its benefit in cooking, and how to make it at home.
+This page is about shio koji, its benefits in cooking, and how to make it at home.

-Shio koji (塩麹, 塩糀) is a natural seasoning used to marinate, tenderize, and enhance the umami, or richness (one of the five basic tastes), in foods.
-It’s made of just a few simple ingredients, salt, water and rice koji.
+Shio koji (塩麹, 塩糀) is a natural seasoning used to marinate, tenderize, and enhance the umami, or richness (one of the five basic tastes) in foods.
+It’s made of just a few simple ingredients: salt, water and rice koji.

 Rice koji (米こうじ, 米糀, 米麹) is steamed rice that has been treated with koji mold spores (Aspergillus oryzae, koji-kin 麹菌, or koji starter).
 Koji is a specific strain of mold that has been cultured over the centuries.

 Koji has been the key ingredient to make miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.
-It’s a live food that is rich in enzymes that break down the starches and proteins in food into sugars and amino acids.
+It’s a live food that is rich in enzymes that break down starches and proteins in food into sugars and amino acids.

 - A natural pro-biotic seasoning

 - Brings out the umami and sweetness in foods

 - Contains minerals, fiber and vitamins